tombeynon/akash-hello-world/README.md

 - Fees are probably set too high (5000 uakt / 0.005 akt) but I kept getting timeouts

 I'll update this repo as I learn more.

+## Cost

+Pricing is defined in the deploy.yml file, and is currently 1uakt per block for a 0.5 CPU, 512MB memory and storage container.
+When you create a deployment you deposit 5AKT into an escrow account, which is used to pay the running cost.
+A block is mined roughly every 7 seconds, which at the current price of AKT puts 1uakt per block around $1.88 per month.
+Not a typo.

+Note that you currently can't update the price of a running deployment.

 ## Setup